stride3d/stride-docs/en/diagnostics/STRDIAG000.md

 }
 ```

+## Example: Special Case `DataMemberUpdatable`

+> [!IMPORTANT]
-There is a special case if the @Stride.Updater.DataMemberUpdatableAttribute is applied.
+> There is a special case if the @Stride.Updater.DataMemberUpdatableAttribute is applied.
-This Attribute negates the @Stride.Core.DataMemberIgnoreAttribute for the binary Serializer, so it becomes valid again.
+> This Attribute negates the @Stride.Core.DataMemberIgnoreAttribute for the binary Serializer, so it becomes valid again.

 ```csharp
 using Stride.Core;